 Where to place the item in the menu hierarchy.
 If omitted, defaults to MENU_STAT_GENERIC.
 One of:

 Displays a dialog, prompting for input.
-The dialog includes an
+The dialog includes an button and button.
+Requires a GUI.

 Rescans all packets and runs each tap listener without reconstructing the display.